aws/aws-toolkit-azure-devops/Docs/elastic-beanstalk-deploy.rst

 Web Deploy Archive
 ------------------

-    Required if :code:`Deployment Type` is set to :guilabel:`ASP.NET`.
+    Required if :code:`Deployment Bundle Type` is set to :guilabel:`ASP.NET`.
 The path to the web deploy archive containing the application to deploy to |EB|.

 Published Application Path
 --------------------------

-    Required if :code:`Deployment Type` is set to :guilabel:`ASP.NET Core`.
-The path to the directory where the command :code:`dotnet publish` outputs the published application.
+    Required if :code:`Deployment Bundle Type` is set to :guilabel:`ASP.NET Core`.
+The output location where the _dotnet publish_ command in your previous build steps placed the deployment artifact(s) to be published.
+Configure using either:

+    * The path to the output folder containing the artifacts.
+Use this if the _dotnet publish_ command in your build was configured to not create a zip file of the published application.
+    * The path and filename of the zip file containing the artifacts.
+Use this if the _dotnet publish_ command in your build was configured to create a zip file of the application artifacts.

 Deployment Bundle Bucket
 ------------------------

-    Required if :code:`Deployment Type` is set to :guilabel:`Existing deployment bundle`.
+    Required if :code:`Deployment Bundle Type` is set to :guilabel:`Existing deployment bundle`.
 The name of the Amazon S3 bucket containing the revision bundle to deploy.

 Deployment Bundle Object Key
 ----------------------------

-    Required if :code:`Deployment Type` is set to :guilabel:`Existing deployment bundle`.
+    Required if :code:`Deployment Bundle Type` is set to :guilabel:`Existing deployment bundle`.
 The Amazon S3 object key of the revision bundle file to be deployed.

 Version Label